Getting Started#

 └── pyproject.toml

-The <module_name>/src/<module_name>/app.py contains the main app code.
-The deploy.yml a github workflow that automatically deploys your app as a web-version onto GitHub.
+The file <module_name>/src/<module_name>/app.py contains the main app code.
+The workflow file .github/workflows/deploy.yml defines a GitHub Actions pipeline that can automatically deploy your app as a web version to GitHub Pages.